Carbon-Dioxide and Oxygen Respiratory Ventilator Energy Tracker (CORVET)

 Benefits

-- Enhanced accuracy in measuring oxygen consumption and carbon dioxide production
+- Enables continuous, long-term, and accurate measurement of oxygen consumption (VO₂) and carbon dioxide production (VCO₂)

 Potential Use Cases